 My name is Kara Grant and I am continuously inspired by the courage and vulnerability I sit across and witness each day when someone walks into my office.
 I know this is some of the hardest work out there – to journey into awareness, fight for yourself, and foster a connection back to Self.

 I am a Trauma and Relational Therapist.
 A Licensed Professional Counselor, Board Approved Supervisor for LPC-Interns, Somatic Experiencing Practitioner, and Certified Daring Way Facilitator (based on the research of Brené Brown).
+I utilize the Relational Attachment Integration (RAI) Developmental Trauma model, which holds Pia Mellody’s work on CoDependency and Relational Trauma as a foundation.
 I have a deep respect for my clients’ journey and believe creativity, nature, relationships, the here and now experience, and stillness are some of the greatest teachers.